 In May 2014, the FASB issued ASU 2014-09 "Revenue from Contracts with Customers," on the recognition of revenue for all contracts with customers designed to improve comparability and enhance financial statement disclosures.
 The underlying principle of this comprehensive model is that revenue is recognized to depict the transfer of promised goods or services to customers in an amount that reflects the payment to which the company expects to be entitled in exchange for those goods or services.
 It also requires enhanced disclosures about revenue, provides guidance for transactions that were not previously addressed comprehensively, and improves guidance for multiple-element arrangements.
 The FASB subsequently issued amendments to ASU No. 2014-09 that have the same effective date and transition date.
 These standards became effective for us on January 1, 2018.
-We have performed a review of these new standards as compared to our current accounting policies for revenue recognition.
-During the fourth quarter of 2017 we finalized our assessments over the impact that these new standards will have on our consolidated results of operations, financial position and disclosures.
-We elected to apply the modified retrospective approach and as of December 31, 2017, we have not identified any accounting changes that would materially impact the amount of reported revenues and did not record any adjustments on January 1, 2018, related to this new guidance.
+We elected to apply the modified retrospective approach, and we have not identified any accounting changes that would materially impact the amount of reported revenues and did not record any adjustments on January 1, 2018, related to this new guidance.

 In February 2016, the FASB issued ASU 2016-02 "Leases," which outlines a comprehensive lease accounting model and supersedes the current lease guidance.
 The new standard requires lessees to recognize lease liabilities and corresponding right-of-use assets for all leases with lease terms of greater than twelve months.
 It also changes the definition of a lease and expands the disclosure requirements of lease arrangements.
-The new standard must be adopted using the modified retrospective approach and will be effective starting in the first quarter of 2019.
+In July 2018, the FASB issued ASU No. 2018-11 "Leases (Topic 842): Targeted Improvements," which provides an alternative modified retrospective transition method.
+Under this method, the cumulative-effect adjustment to the opening balance of retained earnings is reocognized on the date of adoption.
+The new standard will be effective starting in the first quarter of 2019.
 Early adoption is permitted.
 We are currently evaluating the impact of this standard, but we do not believe this guidance will have a material effect on our financial position, results of operations or cash flows.